 ● Stand spools upright in a clear plastic storage box or make your own ribbon dispenser by using a cardboard shoe box and feeding the ends of the ribbons through slits on the side of the box.

 Craft stores carry a variety of specialty storage solutions.
 Browse the internet for inspiration to create your own personalized crafting space.
 Here are a few pins to get you started.
-Don’t forget to routinely de-clutter.
+Don’t forget to de-clutter once in a while.

 For a virtual personalized consult or organizing session, please contact me at firstname.lastname@example.org.
 I’m here to help!

-Disclosure statement: Some of the blogs on this site occasionally contain affiliate links which may provide a small commission to OrganizingbyYve at no additional cost to you.
+Disclosure statement: some blogs on this site occasionally contain affiliate links which may provide a small commission to OrganizingbyYve at no additional cost to you.
 I write about the things I love and have recommended or used myself throughout my years as a professional organizer.